EdoardoLuciani/ctrl-mac-simulator/dissertation/meeting_minutes.md

 - Wireframes for the variations
 - Setup simple hardcoded animation for the demo prototypes
 - Recruit participants for next week

+## 12 Nov 2024
+Attendees: Edoardo Luciani, Ivaylo Valkov

+### Achieved in previous week
+- Wireframes for the variations
+- Setup simple hardcoded animation for the demo prototypes
+- Equalize the demos so the difference is only on the animation
+- Recruit participants for next week

+### Issues discussed and solutions agreed

+### Objectives for the next week
+- Proceed with the interviews
+- Transcript the interviews
+- Decide on which design to continue developing